 - and more …

-If you sell WordPress services, ask yourself the following:
+If you sell WordPress services to non-techies, then, ask yourself:

 This brings up the next challenge …